datablind/mule4-dblconnector_j17-connector/README.md

 ## License

-This connector is licensed under the MuleSoft connector license agreement.
-Please refer to the license file for detailed terms and conditions.
+This connector is proprietary software owned by ZTensor, Inc. All rights reserved.

+This software is licensed for commercial use only.
+Unauthorized copying, distribution, or use of this software, via any medium, is strictly prohibited.

+For licensing information, please contact ZTensor, Inc.